-We are delighted to present The Quiggs Folk Duo “Celtic Threads” to AcousticCafeNights@theGranary on Friday 20th September.
+We are delighted to be welcoming back and bringing in the new year with The Quiggs Folk Duo “Celtic Threads” to AcousticCafeNights@theGranary on Friday 16th January 2026.

 The Quiggs are a Scottish/Danish duo consisting of the married couple Stephen and Pernille Quigg.
 Stephen Quigg is a well-established folksinger who has made a living playing music for over 40 years.
 He grew up on the west-coast of Scotland where music was an important part of life.
 Stephen has through all the years performed solo but for 10 years he was also part of the legendary folk group The McCalmans until they finished up in 2010.
 Stephen toured with the group all over Europe and it was from Denmark (Viking raids revisited) that he brought with him home his future wife and singer/songwriter Pernille.
 Pernille grew up in a very small village in the East of Jutland, where the old folk still recall a certain songbird sitting in the neighbour's apple tree.
 As a young adult she moved to Ireland following in musical footsteps and later on to Scotland where love and music combine in perfect harmony.